tylerlong/manate/dev-notes.md

   - Long ago I supported this feature in the SubX project.
 - use chatGPT to refactor code, piece by piece.
 - rewrite doc for version 2
+- import everything from 'manate' except react related.
+  - means everything should be exported from index.ts

 ## Version 2 Notes